 Possibly the simplest response to this situation is for you, the seller, to reduce the price to meet the appraisal.
 Depending on how motivated you are to sell and what your ideal timeframe is, this is a valid response.
 It is disappointing to settle for less than you thought you were getting for your property, but on the other hand, there is something to be said for the bird (or in this case the contract) you already have in hand.

 The reality of mortgage lending is that the lender will not be willing to loan more money to the buyer than the value of the property.
 Something’s gotta give.
-For the sake of simple math, let’s say your property is under contract for $310,000, but the appraisal comes in at $300k.
+For the sake of simple math, let’s say your property is under contract for $410,000, but the appraisal comes in at $400k.
 You have a $10,000 shortfall on your hands.
-You can ask the buyer to bring cash to the table to make up the difference (and in a competitive market like Denver has enjoyed for the last many months, this may be a viable option), or you could offer to meet the buyer in the middle – lowering the price by $5k and asking the buyer to provide an additional $5k in order to close the deal.
+You can ask the buyer to bring cash to the table to make up the difference (and in a competitive market like Denver or Seattle that has enjoyed for the last many months, this may be a viable option), or you could offer to meet the buyer in the middle – lowering the price by $5k and asking the buyer to provide an additional $5k in order to close the deal.

-Put your Home Back on the Market
+Put Your Home Back on the Market

 Every sale is unique, but we’re going to caution you this may not be the best way to combat a low appraisal.
 You can certainly hedge your bets – especially in a seller’s market – that the next buyer will have the funds to cover any difference between the list price and the appraisal value.

 But – and this is important – you should be prepared to be in the exact same situation when the appraisal once again comes in below the contract price.
-And this time, your house isn’t the hot new listing it once was.
+And, this time, your house isn’t the hot new listing it once was.
 If your property languishes on the market, you’ll end up selling for less than the original contract offered, anyway.
 It may be in your best interest to make your contract stick, even if it requires a compromise on your part to do so.

-Challenge the Appraisal
+Challenge the Low Appraisal

 You can challenge the appraisal with the lender or request a second appraisal of the property.
 If you choose this route it is important to understand that as the seller, you do not hold the cards in terms of challenging the appraisal or ordering a second appraisal on the property.
 Whether or not this takes place is entirely up to the lender, and a request of this nature can come from the buyer – but not from you.

-Be Optimistic, but Realistic
+Be Optimistic but Realistic